giscus/giscus/README.md

 - No database needed.
 All data is stored in GitHub Discussions. :octocat:
 - GitHub themes: light, dark, dark dimmed, and more! 🌗
 - Only ~40KB total chunks size. ⚡
+- Automatically fetches new comments and edits from GitHub. 🔃
 - Can be self-hosted! 🤳

 > **Note:**\